India and UK Finalize Comprehensive Economic Partnership Agreement

 2-Minute Summary (TL;DR)

-- Includes a 'Migration and Mobility' chapter for professionals.
+- The agreement includes a 'Migration and Mobility' chapter to ease visa norms for Indian professionals and students.

 How This Topic is Tested in Competitive Exams